Feb 20, 2017 8:30 AM CET

 |Category||Saving Shares, average number at investment corresponding to 10% of base salary||Matching Shares maxper Saving share||Performance Shares maxper Saving share|

-The above is based on a share price of SEK 74.85 (closing price as at 31 March 2016).
-If the market price, as at the day of launching of the program, materially deviates from this price, the number of Saving Shares may be adjusted.
+The above is based on a share price of SEK 91.89 (volume weighted average share price during the ten trading days, 31 January – 13 February 2017, following publication of the year-end report for 2016).
 The maximum number of Saving Shares for each participant shall be decided by the Board within the program’s maximum amount of shares.
 For the respective participant, the investment in Saving Shares shall not exceed 10 percent of the participant’s annual base salary.

 A.4 Allotment of Matching Shares and Performance Shares

-When assessing the fulfillment of the performance targets for allotment of Performance Shares, the Board shall allocate 60 percent to relative TSR and 40 percent to free cash flow.
+When assessing the fulfilment of the performance targets for allotment of Performance Shares, the Board shall allocate 60 percent to relative TSR and 40 percent to free cash flow.

 Prior to the allotment of Matching Shares and Performance Shares, the Board shall assess whether the allotment is reasonable in relation to the Company’s financial results, position and performance, as well as other factors.